CensoredExe/DigitalLeadersBlog/README.md

 Create a file in the /includes directory and define mysqli_connect() to be your database information.

 # Development
-Developed in PHP, Using Sass and MySQLi
+Developed in PHP, Using Sass and MySQLi - I recommend xampp for a local server